WagnerWD40/gympoint/README.md

 npm install
 ```

-and with your choosen android emulator from Android Studio open.
+And with your choosen android emulator from Android Studio open:

 ```
 npx react-native run-android